 Which Cruise Line Should I Take?

 There are many cruise lines.
 Some very well known, others not so much.
 I have tried both.
 I have cruised with Royal Caribbean, Bahamas Paradise Cruise Line, and Disney.
 I enjoyed them all.
-Of course each line is a bit different, and within each line each ship is different.
-So far my favorite ship was the Disney Magic.
+Of course, each line is a bit different, and within each line each ship is different.
+So far my favorite ship was the Disney Magic (totally because of the food!).
 I got a chance to check it out when the ship relaunched.
-Of course this is a great option if you are cruising with children.
+This is a great option if you are cruising with children.
 There’s tons for kids to do while the parents relax or party.

 Will I Like the Food?

 As mentioned above cruise ships are all-inclusive.
 This usually means that you can eat all day… and all night!
 However, depending on the ship what you can eat at certain times may be limited.
 I’ve been on one ship where all we could get if we got the midnight munchies was cheese pizza.
 Blah.

 Of the cruises that I have taken the Disney Magic had the BEST cruise lunch *buffet* that I have seen.
 We dined in the Cabana.
 And it was delicious.
 It was not your run of the mill buffet items like pizza, pasta, and salad.
 It was much, much more.
 Items on the buffet included smashed baked potatoes, ribeye steak, lamb chops, roast turkey, rock crab, mac and cheese, grilled asparagus, shrimp, salad, grilled chicken, and more.
 I could not believe that there was so much!
 Also, there was plenty of soda (pop for my midwest folks), lemonade, coffee, and tea to quench our thirsts which were included.
 Cruise ships definitely have enough of a variety for even the pickiest eater in your family to enjoy.